davidtchiu/davidtchiu.github.io/teaching/cs240/lab.git1/index.md

   git init
   ```

-- Create and save three empty files: `arctic.txt` and `jungle.txt`.
+- Create 2 empty files: `arctic.txt` and `jungle.txt`.
+(You can do this in VS Code, or with the `touch` command directly in the Terminal).
 Let's now make our first commit to include all three files.
 Remember that committing is a 2-step process.
 You must first stage the files you want to include in your commit with:

   ```
   git add <file1> <file2> ...